Curry091104/immigration-consultant-capstone/README.md

 To run the project, use the following command: </br></br>

 > ** Note **
-> - Make sure you have activated your environment before running
+> - Make sure you have activated your environment before running.
+> - You have .env file with all required keys.

 Frontend